jtongchenzip/wp1101/hw4/README.md

 ## Improvements
 1. Duplicated codes
 2. Could use more React hook
-3. There's some pure JS codes, not sure of it's a bad thing
+3. There's some pure JS codes, not sure if it's a bad thing

 ## How to run the app